pivotal/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

 1. Deploy the NSX Advanced Load Balancer Controller on a supported infrastructure provider.
 For a list of NSX Advanced Load Balancer supported providers, see [Installation Guides](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/22.1/Installation_Guide/GUID-1E470353-38B9-4D77-A52D-EF004943D5E7.html).

-1. Deploy the Avi Kubernetes Operator to your Kubernetes cluster where Cloud Native Runtimes is hosted.
-See [Avi Kubernetes Operator documentation](https://avinetworks.com/docs/ako/1.10/avi-kubernetes-operator/).
+1. Deploy the Avi Kubernetes operator to your Kubernetes cluster where Cloud Native Runtimes is hosted.
+For more information, see the [Avi Kubernetes Operator documentation](https://avinetworks.com/docs/ako/1.10/avi-kubernetes-operator/).

 1. Connect to a test app and verify that it is reachable.
 Run: